 - A headless run will not launch the browser on your machine, as these tests run in the background.
 Only the window with the test execution logs and the final result will appear during a headless run.

-Note that test artifacts - such as DOM snapshots or screenshots - are not captured from local runs.
+- Test artifacts - such as DOM snapshots or screenshots - are not captured from local runs.

-A local run can also be kicked off from the Trainer directly.
+Browser and API tests can both be run locally during a training session.
 This is especially useful if you are actively making changes to a test and would like to verify that they work without leaving the training session.